Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 The Floer differential is strictly action-decreasing, and we obtain the required action filtration on $\CC$ with the convention that for $\lambda\in\Lambda$ given by \eqref{eq:lambda}, we have

 and

 A few remarks are due at this point.
 First of all, the action filtration depends on the choice of the reference paths $x_\fc$ (or $y_\fc$).
 Namely, on every direct summand $\CC_\fc$ a change of the reference path shifts the filtration by a constant.
 Thus the filtration is well-defined only up to independent shifts on these summands.
-Clearly, this does not affect the number of bars of a given length and, say, $b_\eps(L,L')$ is independent of the choice of reference paths.
+Clearly, this ambiguity does not affect the barcode of $\CC$ introduced in Section \ref{sec:barcodes-def}.
+In particular, the bar length and the number of bars of a given length and $b_\eps(L,L')$ are independent of the choice of reference paths.

 Furthermore, while the generators of $\CC$ are (capped) intersections, the differential genuinely depends on the background almost complex structure or, in the second interpretation, on the almost complex structure and the Hamiltonian $F$.
 However, the resulting complexes are chain homotopy equivalent with homotopy preserving the filtration up to a shift.
-Thus, this ambiguity does not affect the number of bars of a given length either and $b_\eps(L,L')$ is again well-defined.
+Thus, the number of bars of a given length either and $b_\eps(L,L')$ are again well-defined.